raarevalo96/laravel-excel-seeder/README.md

 constraint will not be resolved by composer when installing a child package.
 However, this is easy to solve by specifying DBAL 2.x as an additional dependency.

-Note that Laravel 5.8 and 7.x are EOL, and Laravel 6 will become EOL on Sep 6, 2022.
+Note that Laravel 5.8, 6.x, 7.x, and 8.x are EOL.
 See https://laravelversions.com/en.
 These versions will continue to be supported by this package for as long as reasonably possible, thanks to github actions performing the testing.

 To install for Laravel 5.8, 6.x, and 7.x: